FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/tokiwa.md

 ![sides.jpg](/suryong_nintendo_labels/tokiwa/sides.jpg =150x)
 <span style="font-size:small;">*Unopened deck with side of wrapper visible.*</span>

+It was the 13th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Kikumaku](/en/hanafuda/manufacturers/nintendo/kikumaku) and followed by [Hatsuzakura](/en/hanafuda/manufacturers/nintendo/hatsuzakura).

 It is known to be used during the 1920's and 1930's, and was discontinued very early.
 Existing decks have become quite rare.